Grant County Family and Consumer Sciences Extension Agent

 - Copy of academic transcripts showing degree(s) received.
 (For applicants still in college, a list of courses from the college/university website is acceptable.

-Applicants must be currently authorized to work in the United States at the time of employment.Screening of Applications Begin: June 28, 2017 and continue until the position is filled.
+Applicants must be currently authorized to work in the United States at the time of employment.Screening of Applications Begin: Screening applications will begin September 19, 2017.
 Equal Employment Opportunity: Kansas State University is an Equal Opportunity Employer of individuals with disabilities and protected veterans and actively seeks diversity among its employees.
-Equal Employment Opportunity is the Law.
-Background Screening Statement: In connection with your application for employment, Kansas State University may procure a Background Screen on you as part of the process of considering your candidacy as an employee.
+Background Screening Statement: In connection with your application for employment, Kansas State University will procure a Background Screen on you as part of the process of considering your candidacy as an employee.